-While the COVID-19 pandemic has forced a halt to travel for further in-person workshops in 2020, IFLA is nonetheless following up with participants to date, and developing digital alternatives to share the Strategy further.
+While the COVID-19 pandemic has forced a halt to travel for further in-person workshops in 2020, IFLA is nonetheless following up with participants, and developing digital alternatives or sharing the Strategy further.
 We continue to support our Professional Units as before, and are working to celebrate examples of engagement with the Strategy, to show others the way.

-Since then, they have been working hard to ensure that we can reach the next key milestone in IFLA's development roadmap.
 This is, of course, only the start.
 At the time of publication, we are barely a fifth of the way through the Strategy's duration, and there is much more to do.